 - Without neglecting the needs of family, be able and willing to make the necessary commitment of talent and time for both formation and ministry.

 - Possess the desire and capacity for growth and continued education to develop skills for ministry.

 - Possess an eagerness for prayer and acceptance of spiritual formation.

-- Have a Basic Catechist Certificate or be in the process of obtaining one.
+- Hold a Basic Catechist Certificate or be in the process of obtaining one.

-- Be faithful to the traditions/teachings of the Church; be open to the awareness of contemporary expressions in theology.
+- Be faithful to the traditions/teachings of the Church and be open to the awareness of contemporary expressions in theology.

-- Possess reading and writing skills in order to participate fully in the academic program.
+- Possess English reading and writing skills in order to participate fully in the academic program.

-- Have no irregularities & other impediments, i.e, committed heresy; committed an act of voluntary homicide or procured a completed abortion or positively cooperated in either; ever mutilated yourself or another gravely and maliciously or attempted suicide; ever attempted to exercise an act of orders reserved to bishops or priests, while either lacking that order or prohibited from its exercise by some declared or imposed canonical penalty; ever been ordained to the Priesthood or the Permanent Diaconate.
+- Have no canonical irregularities or other impediments, i.e, committed heresy; committed an act of voluntary homicide or procured a completed abortion or positively cooperated in either; ever mutilated yourself or another gravely and maliciously or attempted suicide; ever attempted to exercise an act of orders reserved to bishops or priests, while either lacking that order or prohibited from its exercise by some declared or imposed canonical penalty; ever been ordained to the priesthood or the diaconate.
 (Code of Canon Law c.751)